 There is a lack of double-blind, placebo-controlled, randomized trials examining the treatment of CO poisoning, and the best treatment recommendations are controversial.
 What is problematic with most of the studies is that the patient's baseline neurologic function is not known and assumed to be normal.
-Some studies have shown worse outcomes with the HBO2 treated group than with the normobaric oxygen group (or sham treated group), but there is a potential bias in the studies because usually more severely poisoned patients tend to get treatment with HBO2.
-There is also insufficient neuropsychiatric testing, and long-term follow-up of the patients to differentiate long-term outcome.
+Some studies have shown worse outcomes with the HBO2 treated group than with the normobaric oxygen group (or sham-treated group), but there is a potential bias in the studies because more severely poisoned patients tend to get treatment with HBO2.
+There is also insufficient neuropsychiatric testing and long-term follow-up of the patients to differentiate long-term outcomes.
 More studies are needed to determine the best practice guidelines for CO poisoning.

 Enhancing Healthcare Team Outcomes

 CO poisoning is not rare at all.
-This colorless and odorless often presents with a headache, confusion, coma and even death.
+This colorless and odorless often presents with a headache, confusion, coma, and even death.
 Even though hyperbaric oxygen can lower the morbidity of the toxicity, a significant number of survivors end up with residual neurological and psychiatric deficits.
 In the majority of cases, CO poisoning can be prevented.
-Besides physicians, the role of the pharmacist and nurse is important.
+Besides physicians, the roles of the pharmacist and nurse are important.
 The nurse is usually the last professional to see the patient prior to discharge and thus has a great opportunity to educate the family on use of home CO detectors.
 The pharmacist gets the opportunity to see consumers regularly and should recommend cessation of smoking and ensuring that the family has a CO alarm at home.
-Also, both these professionals should educate the family on use of proper heating appliances during winter and having the home checked regularly for safety.
-(Level V)
+Also, both these professionals should educate the family on the use of proper heating appliances during winter and having the home checked regularly for safety.
+[Level 5]

 The prognosis for patients with CO poisoning depends on the severity of the poisoning and clinical status at presentation.
 Patients who arrive at the ER in a coma or cardiac arrest usually have a poor outcome.
 In addition, patients who have a demonstrated abnormality on the MRI also tend to have residual neuropsychiatric deficits.
-(Level V)
+[Level 5]